hackalog/hackalog.github.io/_posts/2020-02-20-reproducibility.md

 ## Recognizing the Hard Parts

-One of our stated goals is make our analysts more prductive.
+One of our stated goals is to help make data scientists more productive.
 How can we do this?
-Give them the ability to do their job with less futzing around with their environments, and make it easy for them to share their work--including the data munging.
-The primary means by which Data Scientists exchange data science lore is passing around Jupyter notebooks.
-But there's so much that goes in under the hood before that jupyter notebook ever even gets run, that if we don't take steps to that additional information--including inforation about the environment, the data munging, the metadata associated with the data sources--then data scientist productivity is lost, analyst productivity is lost, and reproducibility goes right out the window.
+Give them the ability to do their job with less futzing around with their environments, and make it easy for them to share their work—including the data munging.
+The primary means by which data scientists exchange data science lore is by passing around Jupyter notebooks.
+But there's so much that goes in under the hood before that jupyter notebook ever even gets run, that if we don't take steps to that additional information—including information about the environment, the data munging, the metadata associated with the data sources—then data scientist productivity is lost, and reproducibility goes right out the window.

 ![The Reproducibility Matrix][reproducible-matrix]
+*Source: [The Turing Way]*

-Our challenge is this: if we want reproducible data science -- and that covers the entire spectrum of reproducibility, replicability, generalizability, and robustness-- then the hardest thing we have to do is **identify what the hard parts are**.
+Our challenge is this: if we want reproducible data science—and that covers the entire spectrum of reproducibility, replicability, generalizability, and robustness—then the hardest thing we have to do is **identify what the hard parts are**.
 The only way to do that is to repeatedly sit down with people and walk through their pipelines.
 As many people as we can.
 Take their work and attempt to